PadmanabhanSaravanan/Terraform/README.md

 **Step2** Install the AWS Command Line Interface (CLI) by following the instructions on the [AWS CLI installation page](https://aws.amazon.com/cli/).

-if you facing the below error text click on the [link](image/install7.PNG)
+After AWS CLI installation ,if you facing the below error text click on the [link](image/install7.PNG)

 ```markdown
 $ aws --version